landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 4. Ensure Ajax Load More is installed prior to activating the plugin.
 5. Activate the plugin in the Plugin dashboard.

 == Changelog ==

+= 1.6.4 - June 11, 2023 =
+* UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.
+* FIX: Fixed issue with paged URLs not loading the correct page.

 = 1.6.3 - January 6, 2023 =
 * FIX: Added DOM loaded event that double checks browser URL vs HTML stored URL for scrolling purposes and to prevent errors.